 My garden is located in a small village, the central Adriatic Sea, zone 9a.
 So I use to plant all that is “hardy to zone 9a” and can tolerate a minimum temperature of −7 °C (19 °F).
 It has a beautiful view of the surrounding islands, and one island is very close and it’s easy to swim there.
 My garden stretches over some 1800 square meters.
 I have a small house, warehouse, and draw well that is the only source of water.
 There is no electricity, only solar.
 For a start, it was necessary to rid space of vegetation that was muffled.

 The idea of the exotic garden began with just tropical plants that couldn’t survive in my area without protection.
-The location is near the sea and sunny all year round, I have dry and hot summers, relatively pleasant winters with sufficient rainfall.
+The location is near the sea and sunny all year round, I have dry and hot summers and relatively pleasant winters with sufficient rainfall.
 The temperature rarely falls below zero, but winter sometimes can be surprisingly cold, so round it’s measured some -6 Celsius (23- 21.2 Fahrenheit).
 Such colds occur every few years and last for a very short time, but they can be devastating.

 My first huge mistake is that I started to plant palm trees that are either not for my hardy zone or they were on the verge of survival in the same.
 Plants that I planted were, for example, Archontophoenix cunninghamiana, Archontophoenix alexandrae , Ravenea rivularis, Phoenix roebelenii, etc. So I lost them all!
 Between lost palm there were: Phoenix dactylifera, Livistona australis, Livistona chinensis, Syagrus romanzoffiana (Queen palm), Parajubaea torallyi.
 With some that can survive in my area like Syagrus, Parajubaea and Dactylifera, I will definitely try again.
 Many of the plants were planted optimistic, but after the winter, frost and wind…I had to extract them and plant new plants.
 And so I finally wised up!
 I decided not to plant plants that are for a warmer zone of mine because I do not live there (1 hour from my home) and I don’t have the conditions to protect the plants well during the winter.
 So I concentrated on the plants that I can grow easily in my area easily without protection.